MPGarg/Assignment-5/README.md

 * display_incorrect_pred() function is used to print misclassified images for models.
 These images are shown in a 5x2 matrix for each model.
 * Loss (training & testing) and Accuracy (training & testing) are printed for comparing performance of normalization techniques

-## Part 2 - Normalizarion Techniques
+## Part 2 - Normalization Techniques

 ### 1. Batch Normalization